What to wear to the session.

 Clothes should not detract from the subject

-This does NOT mean you shouldn’t wear patterns.
+This statement does NOT mean you shouldn’t wear patterns.
 It merely means that you should wear clothes that compliment and not distract.
 For example, a large Nike swoosh across someone’s chest WILL draw more attention than a subtly checked shirt.
 As you look at the clothing options, notice if something jumps out at you and is distracting or not.

 Patterns can be just fine

-Depending on the look you are going for, patterns may very well fit the type of image you are after.
+Depending on the look you are going for, patterns may fit the type of image you are after.
 If you want something trendy and modern, beautiful patterns may be just the ticket.
-However, if you want something more classic, and timeless, patterns would be something to stay away from.
+However, if you want something more classic, and timeless, patterns, especially bold patterns will be something to avoid.

 • For family group images where you want some patterns, find maybe one or two patterns as a base and then use matching solids to coordinate the rest of the outfits.